KJ Hosting tip from Eric Godfrey

 - 33by Eric Godfrey, President of US Karaoke Alliance President, Starz Entertainment US Karaoke Alliance (www.uskaraokealliance.com) members can get free help and advice and also have the ability to deal with manufacturers for discounts on collections.
 1st thing – let’s keep it legal!
 All File Sharing sites and all Pre-Loaded Hard Drives are illegal.
 Most of the…

-- 30compiled by US Karaoke Alliance and Karaoke2Night Network We took singer rotation histories from 1000 karaoke shows at over 30 bars and totaled up the results to come up with the top Karaoke Artists of all time. (according to our singers).
-Please send us your karaoke rotation histories (digital history files showing singer names, songs…
+- 30compiled by US Karaoke Alliance and Karaoke2Night Network We took singer rotation histories from 1000 karaoke shows at over 30 bars from all of 2008 and 2009 and totaled up the results to come up with the top Karaoke Songs of all time. (according to our singers).
+Please send us your karaoke rotation histories (digital…

 Leave a comment